 There’s a lot of information out there about visiting Barcelona – some we’ve written ourselves, plus some external resources.
 Below you’ll find some of the best of that content to help make the most of your trip to Barcelona.

-- If you’ve got more than a day, here’s our recommended itinerary for three days in Barcelona
+- If you’ve got more than a day, here’s our recommended itinerary for three days in Barcelona and 2 days in Barcelona

 - A guide to the best locations for getting a great view of Barcelona